qlik-oss/gopherciser/generatedocs/README.md

 }
 ```

-If an action does not belong to a group, it is added to an `Ungrouped actions` section.
+If an action does not belong to a group, there will be a warning when running `go generate`, and action will not be added to documentation.

 ### Extra folders

 Any subfolder in the `extra` subfolder is added as a DocEntry in the `Extra` map in `documentation.go`.

-## How: Extending existing documetation
+## How: Extending existing documentation

 ### Extending `documentation.go`